Home

 My clean record and reputation

-I have been purchasing books at top prices for 30 years, and people are 99% happy with the price I paid.
+I have been purchasing books at top prices for 35 years, and people are 99% happy with the price I paid.
 I am also well-liked by other serious collectors.
 Keep in mind, though, I am trying to buy your books at fair-market (generally full-retail) prices; whereas dealers want them at profitable bargains, and libraries want them donated for free—I am an indirect competitor.
-Not coincidentally, I have had librarians write that to have so many Mormon books, I must be taking books from libraries; and conversely I have had dealers write that I have been unfairly competitive when I paid too much money for Mormon books—exactly opposite perspectives.
+Not coincidentally, I have had competitors say that to have so many Mormon books, I must be taking books from libraries; and conversely I have had dealers write that I have been unfairly competitive when I paid too much money for Mormon books—exactly opposite perspectives.

 I keep the highest possible standard of principles and integrity.
 You will not find anyone else buying Mormon books that will make the promises that I have made above.
 For more information, read my family values page at http://www.Hajicek.com/Values.htm.